Mapping Microstructure: Manifold Construction for Accelerated Materials Exploration: Methods

 The average chord length was included as an alternative microstructure descriptor to test the manifold recovery qualities of a greatly--reduced--order descriptor.
 Due to the nature of its calculation, the ACL is inherently a local-state descriptor and cannot capture the effects of long-range order in a microstructure.
 It was initially chosen as a simplification of the chord length density (CLD) function and was expected to fail at manifold recovery due to the extreme reduction in dimensionality.

 In contrast to NPT, CLD calculates the probability of a chord with length $r$ contained wholly within a single phase \cite{torquatoSTATISTICALDESCRIPTIONMICROSTRUCTURES2002}.
-While the full CLD function is useful for assessing connectivity properties like percolation, reducing that second-order representation from a distribution of measurements down to a first-order average with the ACL limits the description of microstructural features down to ``how wide are precipitates on average'' and ``how much spacing is there between precipitates on average''.
+While the full CLD function is useful for assessing connectivity properties like percolation, reducing that second-order representation from a distribution of measurements down to a first-order average with the ACL limits the description of microstructural features down to, on average, ``how wide are precipitates'' and ``how much spacing is there between precipitates''.

 Two different representations of the ACL descriptor were compared: the ACL of a single phase, arbitrarily chosen as the white phase, and the ACL of both phases.
 These two descriptors are notated as ``ACL-1'' and ``ACL-2''.
 PoreSpy was used for the ACL calcuations, calculating a reduced-order descriptor in $D_{ACL-1} \in \mathbb{R}^{1}$ and $D_{ACL-2} \in \mathbb{R}^{2}$.
 The `apply\_chords' function was used to calculate the length of white-phase vectors in one orthogonal direction.
 From there, the `count\_chords' function was used to count the length of chords applied in the previous function and averaged to return the average chord length.
 This process was repeated on the image inverse to determine the average chord length of the black phase.
 Again, because the dataset is isotropic, the descriptor was only calculated for a single orthogonal direction.
 Figure \ref{fig:acl_desc} shows an example of a microstructure and its corresponding average chord lengths for the black and white phases, with chords drawn over the reference sample shown in blue and red for the black and white phases respectively.